-2. The Company's Board of Directors is responsible for complying with the provisions of The Insurance Act, 1938 as amended (the 'Insurance Act'), the Insurance Regulatory and Development Authority Act, 1999 (the 'IRDAI Act'), the IRDAI Financial Statements Regulations, the regulations/orders/directions/circulars issued by the Insurance Regulatory and Development Authority of India (the 'IRDAI') which includes the preparation and maintenance of books of accounts and the Management Report.
+2. The Company's Board of Directors is responsible for complying with the provisions of The Insurance Act, 1938 as amended (the 'Insurance Act'), the Insurance Regulatory and Development Authority Act, 1999 (the 'IRDAI Act'), the IRDAI Financial Statements Regulations, the regulations/orders/directions/circulars issued by the Insurance of Books of accounts and the Management Report.
 This includes collecting, collating and validating data and designing, implementing and monitoring of internal controls suitable for ensuring compliance as aforesaid and applying an appropriate basis of preparation that are reasonable in the circumstances and providing all relevant information to the IRDAI.